 - Want to prevent paper clutter from piling up throughout the year?
 Go paperless whenever you can.

-An increasingly paperless world likely means you’ve got plenty of financial documents hanging out in your inbox as well.
-“Paper clutter has now become electronic clutter,” Singh says.
-The good news?
-There’s a good chance that the same sorting and categorizing steps applied to your paper documents will work for your electronic ones.
+You might also have a handful of financial documents and bills hanging out in your inbox as well.
+But you can use the same organizing steps applied to your paper documents for your electronic ones.

 Use folders and subfolders in your inbox or cloud storage to keep track of your financial documents.
-Set up inbox filters to help automate the process – as long as you’re sure you’ll remember to review the incoming documents.
+Try setting up inbox filters to help automate the process.

-If, like most people, you’re storing both paper and digital documents, be sure your filing systems match.
-That way you can easily find what you’re looking for, regardless of which system you’re searching.
+If you’re storing both paper and digital documents, be sure your filing systems match.
+That way you can easily find what you’re looking for.

-So shred older documents that you could easily replace.
+Shred older documents that you could easily replace.
 Declutter old receipts regularly throughout the year, including at tax time.
-If the item is out of warranty or no longer returnable, Singh says you can likely ditch the receipt.
+If the item is out of warranty or no longer returnable, throw out the receipt.

-If spring-cleaning your finances and setting up that initial system feels overwhelming, don’t be afraid to ask for help from a professional.
+Organizing your finances and setting yourself up may feel overwhelming.
+Don’t be afraid to ask for help from a professional.

 Look for an organizer associated with the Professional Organizers in Canada (or POC), advises Singh.
 The POC sets ethical and training standards to ensure organizers can help you sort through your financial documents safely.
 That way, your information will feel manageable and secure.

-And once you’ve got your paperwork and digital files in shape, you may find it useful to speak to another professional to help you review your financial picture and check your progress on the road to financial security:
+You could take one more step, after you’ve got your paperwork and digital files in shape.
+You may find it useful to speak to an advisor to review your financial situation.